gursmeepsyan/Cybersecurity/README.md

 # Cybersecurity
-Fianl project for CMPT 318 : CyberSecurity
+Fianl project for CMPT 318 : CyberSecurity at Simon Fraser University

 Data Analytics for Protection of Critical Operating Infrastructures such as SCADA system and the Electric Grid system in Northern America
  - Used time series data from 2006 to 2010 and cleaned it for meaningful readings.